Science & Research

 - Records are stored in dry and clean rooms.
 Storage areas and cabinets are labeled.
 Records and other quality documents may not be stored in private desk drawers or other obscure locations that are not generally known.

-- Records pertaining to completed inspections and applications are filed in the [Location].
+- Records pertaining to completed applications are filed in the [Location].

 - Records are filed by the [Filing Convention (e.g. sample identification number)].

-- Quality records (e.g. audits, archived procedures and work instructions, corrective action and problem reports, function verification and preventive maintenance charts) are filed in the Quality System Manager’s office.
+- Quality records (e.g. audits, archived procedures and work instructions, corrective action and problem reports, function verification and preventive maintenance charts) are filed in the Quality System Manager’s office or archived electronically by the appropriate web application, such as Quality Management Information System (QMiS) or Laboratory Information Management System (LIMS).

 - Record Charge-Out